Partner Devon Bruce Files Class Action Over Tattoo Removal Machine

 Protecting Consumers in Chicago

-The Chicago product liability attorneys at Power Rogers & Smith, L.L.P. in Chicago have handled a number of product liability and product injury cases over the years, and Attorney Devon Bruce has recovered millions of dollars in verdicts and settlements for clients harmed by faulty products.
+The Chicago product liability attorneys at Power Rogers & Smith, L.L.P. have handled a number of product liability and defective product injury cases over the years, and Attorney Devon Bruce has recovered millions of dollars in verdicts and settlements for clients harmed by faulty products.
 If you or someone you love was harmed by a defective product, we invite you to contact one of the Chicago injury lawyers at our firm for a free consultation.

 Call our office at (312) 313-0202 to speak with a member of our team.